The Arrow and the Song

 Quotes to be Used

-The lines stated below can be used to describe any personal experience of regret after hurting someone unintentionally.
-These could also be used to teach the importance of our actions, especially speech.
+The following lines can be used to reflect on experiences of regret or to teach the importance of our words and actions.

 “I shot an arrow into the air,